mtbarta/monocorpus/README.md

 ### Setup

+Monocorpus should be installed inside of your $GOPATH.

 Deployment requires the gateway to be aware of keycloak's public key for token decryption.

 1. `docker-compose up -d keycloak` to bring up the keycloak instance.